-Brazil prosecutors request Bolsonaro probe for inciting riot
+Top Brazil court greenlights probe of Bolsonaro for riot

-RIO DE JANEIRO (AP) — The Brazilian prosecutor-general’s office on Friday asked the Supreme Court to include former president Jair Bolsonaro in its investigation into who incited the Jan.
-8 riot in the nation’s capital.
+RIO DE JANEIRO (AP) — A Brazilian Supreme Court justice on Friday authorized including former president Jair Bolsonaro in its investigation of who incited the Jan.
+8 riot in the nation’s capital, as part of a broader crackdown to hold responsible parties to account.

-As the basis for their request, prosecutors in the recently formed group to combat anti-democratic acts cited a video Bolsonaro posted on Facebook two days after the riot, according to a statement.
+According to the text of his ruling, Justice Alexandre de Moraes granted the request from the prosecutor-general’s office, which cited a video Bolsonaro posted on Facebook two days after the riot.
 The video claimed Luiz Inácio Lula da Silva wasn’t voted into office, but rather was chosen by the Supreme Court and Brazil’s electoral authority.

+Prosecutors in the recently formed group to combat anti-democratic acts argued earlier Friday that, although Bolsonaro posted the video after the riot, its content was sufficient to justify investigating his conduct beforehand.
+Bolsonaro deleted it the morning after he first posted it.

 Otherwise, Bolsonaro has refrained from commenting on the election since his Oct.
 30 defeat.
-He repeatedly stoked doubt about the reliability of the nation’s electronic voting system in the run-up to the vote, filed a request afterward to annul millions of ballots cast using the machines and never conceded.
+He repeatedly stoked doubt about the reliability of the electronic voting system in the run-up to the vote, filed a request afterward to annul millions of ballots cast using the machines and never conceded.

-Prosecutors argued that, although Bolsonaro posted the video after the riot, its content was sufficient to justify investigating his conduct beforehand.
-Bolsonaro deleted it the morning after he first posted it.
+He has taken up residence in an Orlando suburb since leaving Brazil in late December and skipping the Jan.
+1 swearing-in of his leftist successor, and some Democratic lawmakers have urged President Joe Biden to cancel his visa.

+Following the justice’s decision late Friday, Bolsonaro’s lawyer Frederick Wassef said in a statement that the former president “vehemently repudiates the acts of vandalism and destruction” from Jan.
+8, but blamed supposed “infiltrators” of the protest — something his far-right backers have also claimed.

+The statement also said Bolsonaro “never had any relationship or participation with these spontaneous social movements.”

-Authorities are investigating who enabled Bolsonaro’s radical supporters to storm the Supreme Court, Congress and presidential palace in an attempt to overturn results of the October election.
-Targets include those who paid to transport rioters to the capital and local security personnel who may have stood aside to let the mayhem occur.
+Brazilian authorities are investigating who enabled Bolsonaro’s radical supporters to storm the Supreme Court, Congress and presidential palace in an attempt to overturn results of the October election.
+Targets include those who summoned rioters to the capital or paid to transport them, and local security personnel who may have stood aside to let the mayhem occur.

 Much of the attention thus far has focused on Anderson Torres, Bolsonaro’s former justice minister, who became the federal district’s security chief on Jan.
 2, and was in the U.S. on the day of the riot.

-The Supreme Court’s Justice Alexandre de Moraes ordered Torres’ arrest this week and has opened an investigation into his actions, which he characterized as “neglect and collusion.”
+De Moraes ordered Torres’ arrest this week and has opened an investigation into his actions, which he characterized as “neglect and collusion.”
 In his decision, which was made public Friday, de Moraes said that Torres fired subordinates and left the country before the riot, an indication that he was deliberately laying the groundwork for the unrest.

-The court also issued an arrest warrant for the former security chief, and he must return within three days or Brazil willl request his extradition, Justice Minister Flávio Dino said Friday.
+The court also issued an arrest warrant for the former security chief, and he must return within three days or Brazil will request his extradition, Justice Minister Flávio Dino said Friday.

-“If by next week his appearance hasn’t been confirmed, of course we will use mechansims of international legal cooperation.
+“If by next week his appearance hasn’t been confirmed, of course we will use mechanisms of international legal cooperation.
 We will trigger procedures next week to carry out his extradition,” Dino said.

 Torres has denied wrongdoing, and said Jan.
 10 on Twitter that he would interrupt his vacation to return to Brazil and present his defense.
 Three days later, that has yet to occur.